mattferris/fwkit/Readme.md

 loading cached rules...done
 ```

-If services are enabled or disable, or the role changes, you'll want to clear the cached rules.
+If services are enabled or disable, or the role changes, you'll want to clear the cached rules and reload the rulset.

 ```
-# fwkit rules clean
+# fwkit rules clean && fwkit rules load
 ```